 - Narrative Filigree: Arguably the entire book consists of nothing but this.

 - One-Paragraph Chapter: A few examples; the book is in nine volumes of twenty or so chapters each, all of which fit, in a modern edition, into five hundred pages or so, so it'd be pretty surprising if there weren't any.

-- Prolonged Prologue: Thanks to the Narrative Filigree, Tristram is finally actually born on page 92.
+- Prolonged Prologue: Thanks to the Narrative Filigree, Tristram is finally actually born well into volume 3.

 - Silly Reason for War: There's a chapter-long aside about a war between France and Switzerland which starts because the Swiss want the French Dauphin to be christened Shadrach, Mesech, and Abednago.

 - Spell My Name with a Blank: Played with in true Shandean fashion, since this trope was highly popular at the time.
 Tristram replaces whole sentences (and, on occasion, paragraphs) with asterisks.

 - Suspiciously Specific Denial: The book has an entire chapter devoted to denying that its extensive discussion of noses is in any way a Double Entendre.
 Since it has a later chapter about a traveler with an incredibly long nose that sends everyone into a tizzy (especially the nuns), this is rather difficult to believe.